sheepla/ratatodo/README.md

 # ✅️ ratatodo

-An implementation of a asynchroous and event-driven sample todo application with [ratatui](https://ratatui.rs) and [crossterm](https://docs.rs/crossterm/latest/crossterm/)
+An implementation of a async and event-driven sample todo application with [ratatui](https://ratatui.rs) and [crossterm](https://docs.rs/crossterm/latest/crossterm/)

 ## Features